Even-MW/SanityCodingDemoStart/README.md

 export default CustomString
 ```

-Now that we have our components, let use it in our demoPage schema.
+Now that we have our components, let's use it in our demoPage schema.

 We first have to import our component at the top of the schema.
 So to the top of **demoPage.ts** add: